November 25, 2025

-Overview: Is CAT and GMAT preparations same?
+Overview: Is CAT and GMAT preparation same?
 Explore the similarities and differences between two significant exams.
 Learn how modifying your strategy can help you succeed, whether aiming for the top b-school to pursue MBA.

 The CAT and GMAT are well-known standardized tests that analyze essential skills, although the differences are significant.
 The CAT highlights mathematical, verbal, and logical reasoning, whereas the GMAT includes AWA and Integrated Reasoning sections, demanding a more holistic approach, particularly in writing skills.